stacklane/docs/🗄/Article/models/images.md

 ## processed

-`true` if the uploaded image has been analyzed for height/width and resized.
+`true` if the uploaded image has been analyzed and resized.

+## width

+If available, then returns the width of the image, otherwise null.

 ## height

-If `processed`, then returns the height of the image, otherwise null.
+If available, then returns the height of the image, otherwise null.

-## width

-If `processed`, then returns the width of the image, otherwise null.

 ## square, horizontal, vertical

-If `processed`, and height and width are available, then returns true/false if image width == height, width > height, and width < height respectively.
+If width/height are available, then returns true/false if image width == height, width > height, and width < height respectively.

 ## ratio

-If `processed`, then returns the ratio of the image such as `16:9`.
+If width/height are available, then returns the ratio of the image such as `16:9`.
 Variations of this field are `ratioBy` which returns as `2by3`, and `ratioX` which returns as `1x1`.
 The ratio (combined with a CSS class) can be useful in displaying responsive images.
-Keep in mind that if the image's dimensions are highly unusual, then the ratio may be null.
+If the image's dimensions are unusual, then the ratio may be null.

 # Friendly URLs {#sharing}